farzaa/DeepLeague/README.md

 $ conda install python.app # this install python as a framework for mat plot lib.

 # bunch if packages you need.
+# if you are using ubuntu, use this instead https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/
+# instead of opencv-python.
 $ pip install opencv-python youtube_dl
 $ conda install -c menpo ffmpeg
 $ pip install numpy h5py pillow matplotlib